EtienneQuarteyPapafio/Nwise-Internship-Projects/Week 2/README.md

 For this scenario we have joined a SOC team and have deployed a new Ubuntu server, we are tasked with confirming that it is reachable, identify services on the server, and can capture netwrok traffic generated when communicating with it.

+For the beginner lab we had the task of using Kali and nmap to scan open ports on an ubuntu os, both machines are connected to a host only virtual network with the ip addresses:

+Kali: 192.xxx.xxx.xx3

+Ubuntu:192.xxx.xxx.xx4

 Kali pinging google:
 ![alt text](https://github.com/EtienneQuarteyPapafio/Nwise-Internship-Projects/blob/main/Week%201/Screenshots/KaliPingGoogle.png)